-- Prospective students can view Halls of Residence at university Open Days, where they can also talk to current students; or watch the accommodation videos on BU's YouTube channel.
+- Prospective students can view halls of residence at university Open Days, where they can also talk to current students; watch the accommodation videos on BU's YouTube channel; or take a virtual tour via the university website.
 Please refer to the university website's accommodation pages for further information.

 - Famous for its seven miles of sandy beach, Bournemouth is home to vibrant nightlife, international cuisine, an array of watersports – and a Premier League football team.
 In the surrounding area are the UNESCO World Heritage Jurassic Coast, the beautiful New Forest and waterfront towns like Poole and Christchurch.